GroceriStar/showcase/README.md

 2) separated layout for modal render
 3) we can make our component this way, so we can update into Material UI
 4) Print template of Recipes

+- [ ] moving away from this project code, related to pdf export
 ---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).